 My father struggled for many years with a debilitating neurological illness.
 It slowly robbed him of his physical functioning, his mental acuity and then ultimately his life.
 During this time, I often found myself visiting a number of small, quiet, leafy ponds in my neighborhood to engage in solitary, somber reflection.

-Then I started bringing my camera with me.
+Then I started bringing my camera.
 The moving surface of the ponds, especially during the fall and winter months, was rich in visual metaphors.
 Amid the fluid and fleeting apparitions of shifting light, passing clouds and seasonal foliage reflected on the water, I closely observed minute instances of a much larger, natural and timeless cycle.

 “Autumn Waters” is a photographic record of these transient phenomena that captured my attention during this melancholic period.
 It gives expressive form to a deeply emotional struggle to accept a difficult, looming loss.